FabricMC/fabric-docs/develop/blocks/blockstates.md

 You can probably see why they are useful - they avoid the need to store NBT data in a block entity - reducing the world size, and preventing TPS issues!

-Blockstate definitions are found in the `assets/<mod id here>/blockstates` folder.
+Blockstate definitions are found in the `assets/mod-id/blockstates` folder.

 ## Example: Pillar Block {#pillar-block}